Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Introduction

 \section{Introduction}

-Deep Research Agents are increasingly used to automate survey writing by searching the web, collecting papers, and producing structured overviews~\cite{schmidgall2025agent,zhang2025web,wang2024autosurvey,yan2025surveyforge}.
-However, whether these systems match human experts in two core abilities remains unclear: \emph{retrieving} essential papers and \emph{organizing} them into expert-like taxonomies.

-Expert surveys are not produced by text generation alone.
-Experts read broadly, identify a set of core works, and iteratively synthesize a hierarchical taxonomy of topics and subtopics.
-This taxonomy often becomes the backbone of the survey, determining both what is included and how the field is explained.

-Current benchmarks do not directly evaluate this retrieval and organization process.
-Most evaluations focus on writing quality, factuality, or citation correctness~\cite{eldifrawi2024automated,wadden2020fact}, rather than checking whether an agent retrieves the papers experts would cite and organizes them in an expert-like structure.
-We identify two key challenges.
+Deep Research (DR) Agents increasingly automate survey writing by searching the web, collecting papers, and producing structured overviews~\citep{schmidgall2025agent,zhang2025web,wang2024autosurvey,yan2025surveyforge}, as sketched in Figure~\ref{fig:agent_process}.
+Recent DR surveys~\citep{shi2025deep} identify four sub-components: Query Planning, Information Acquisition, Memory Management, and Answer Generation.
+Concurrent benchmarks evaluate report-quality and rubric-following aspects of Answer Generation~\citep{zhang2025far,sharma2025researchrubrics}.
+Whether these systems match human experts at two foundational abilities at the intersection of \emph{Information Acquisition} and \emph{structural Answer Generation} remains unclear: retrieving essential papers and organizing them into expert-like taxonomies.
+Expert surveys do not arise from text generation alone; experts read broadly, identify a set of core works, and iteratively synthesize a hierarchical taxonomy that becomes the backbone of the survey.
+Current benchmarks focus on writing quality, factuality, or citation correctness~\citep{eldifrawi2024automated,wadden2020fact}, rather than on whether an agent retrieves the papers experts would cite and organizes them in an expert-like structure.

-\textbf{Challenge 1: Can agents retrieve the papers experts would select?} A survey is defined by what it includes.
-Expert taxonomies rely on a curated set of core papers, and missing these papers directly limits downstream synthesis and organization.
-Standard retrieval metrics such as Recall, Precision, and F1 can measure this ability, but \emph{existing benchmarks do not provide expert-curated ground truth paper sets} for survey-oriented retrieval evaluation at scale.

-\textbf{Challenge 2: Can agents organize papers into expert-like taxonomies?} Effective organization requires both correct paper assignments and a coherent hierarchy.
-Evaluation therefore operates at two levels.
-The \textbf{leaf level} measures whether papers are assigned to the correct expert paper categories.
-The \textbf{hierarchy level} measures whether internal taxonomy structure matches expert organization, including node semantics and parent--child relations.
-Standard clustering metrics such as ARI and V-Measure capture only partitions and \emph{do not measure hierarchical structure}, so they cannot distinguish confusion between sibling categories from errors that move content across distant branches.

-To address these challenges, we introduce \textsc{TaxoBench}, a benchmark built from 72 highly cited LLM surveys.
-Expert-authored taxonomy trees are manually extracted, and 3,815 cited papers are mapped to expert paper categories as ground truth.
-Published expert taxonomies are treated as reference standards for expert alignment, without assuming that a taxonomy design is unique.
-The detailed data construction process is described in Section~\ref{sec:dataset}.

-To disentangle retrieval from organization, \textsc{TaxoBench} supports two evaluation modes as illustrated in Figure~\ref{fig:main_fig}. \textbf{Deep Research mode} tests end-to-end capability given only a topic string, evaluating both retrieval and taxonomy construction. \textbf{Bottom-Up mode} provides the expert paper set with perfect Recall to isolate organization ability.